BCCH-MRI-Research-Facility/FieldmapPreprocessing/README.md

 chsh bash
 ```

-To use the shell script enter the following into a `bash` shell from the directory where you stored the Fieldmap Preprocessing `.sh` file:
+To use the shell script enter the following into a `bash` shell from the directory where you stored the Fieldmap Preprocessing `fieldmap_preproc.sh` file:

 ```
 bash fieldmap_preproc.sh <Full path to BIDS root directory> `pwd`